Best Window Replacement Tips to Transform Your Home

 Many homeowners don’t think about it, but your preference in window covers can have a big influence on the type of windows you choose, and subsequently on the overall appearance of your room.
 This is especially important with combination windows.

 Combination windows with an operable window in the middle are better suited for windows with curtains.
 That way when the curtains are open, you can still open your window without them blowing all over the place.
-The picture below is an example of this combination:

 For windows with horizontal blinds, it is best to get a combination with a window on one or both sides.
 That way you can still operate your windows without having to lift the blinds too much.

-It is possible to install blinds, curtains or drape after your window installation, as you can drill into the vinyl jamb, but considering what window covers you want in the end can give you a better idea of which window style to settle on.
+It is possible to install blinds, curtains or shades after your window installation, as you can drill into the vinyl jamb, but considering what window covers you want in the end can give you a better idea of which window style to settle on.

-Custom Interior Finish
+Custom Interior Finishes

 One of the best ways to give your windows a unique look, and make them harmonious with the rest of the room, is with custom interior finishes.

 In a standard package, vinyl windows come with vinyl jambs and casings.
 This gives your new windows a clean uniform look, as the frame, jamb, and casings all look the same.
 However, not many homeowners have white polished surfaces to match the look of the windows.

 That’s why it is possible to get custom wood or oak casing to match other wood finishes.
 The beauty of wood casings and jambs is that they can be stained, varnished, or laminated to closely match other colours.
 If you decide to stick with a vinyl casing you still have a choice as to how the casing profile and rosettes (corner pieces) will look.

 You generally have a choice whether you want the interior, exterior, or both sides of the window to be coloured.
 Keep in mind that getting coloured windows makes it impossible to get certain upgrades (like ETI foam) as the manufacturing processes differ.